 The majority of scientists feel that super AI will never be able to express human emotions like love, hate, or kindness.
 Furthermore, we should not expect an AI to become benevolent or vengeful on purpose.
 Furthermore, if we consider AI to be risky, there are primarily two scenarios:

-Artificial intelligence systems that also are intended to kill are known as weapons systems.
-This weaponry might easily result in huge fatalities if they fall into the wrong hands.
+Artificial intelligence systems that are also intended to kill are known as weapons systems.
+This weaponry might easily result in huge fatalities if it falls into the wrong hands.

 This risk exists even with restricted AI, but it increases as AI intelligence and autonomy improve.